moltin/examples/short-order-id/README.md

-# Shipping Confirmation Email
+# Short Order ID

-This example demonstrates how you can send shipping confirmation emails via Postmark using Moltin webhooks.
+This example demonstrates how you can create short order IDs using Moltin webhooks.

 ## How to use locally